-Negative treatment of employees who have, or are perceived to have COVID-19, for reasons unrelated to public health and safety, is discriminatory and prohibited under the Code.
+Negative treatment of employees who have, or are perceived to have COVID-19, for reasons unrelated to public health and safety is discriminatory and prohibited under the Code.

-Employers have a duty to accommodate employees in relation to COVID-19 unless it would amount to undue hardship based on cost, or health and safety.
+Employers have a duty to accommodate employees in relation to COVID-19 unless it would amount to undue hardship.